 As a passionate advocate for arts education, Ward Stare has served as a Distinguished Artist at the Robert McDuffie Center for Strings at Mercer University since 2012.
 In the fall of 2016, Stare recorded Concerto for Violin, Rock Band and String Orchestra, by R.E.M. bassist and songwriter Mike Mills, with the ensemble and its founder, Robert McDuffie.
 Stare is an enthusiastic collaborator and performer of new music, including the world premiere performance of ‘Pravda’, by Academy Award-winning composer Elliot Goldenthal and the regional premiere of Pulitzer Prize and Grammy Award-winning composer Aaron Jay Kernis’ Flute Concerto, performed by Marina Piccinini.

-In the Spring of 2019, Stare and the Rochester Philharmonic Orchestra released their first recording, American Rapture, featuring the world-premiere recordings of Grammy Award-winning composer Jennifer Higdon’s 'Harp Concerto', with Yolanda Kondonassis as soloist, and Patrick Harlin’s ‘Rapture'.
-Higdon's Harp Concerto has been nominated for two Grammy Awards- Best Contemporary Classical Composition (Jennifer Higdon) and Best Classical Instrumental Solo (Yolanda Kondonassis and Ward Stare).
+In the Spring of 2019, Stare and the Rochester Philharmonic Orchestra released American Rapture, featuring the world-premiere recordings of Jennifer Higdon’s 'Harp Concerto', with Yolanda Kondonassis as soloist, and Patrick Harlin’s ‘Rapture'.
+The album garnered two Grammy nominations, with Higdon's Harp Concerto winning the Award for Best Contemporary Classical Composition in January 2020.
 Ward Stare was trained as a trombonist at The Juilliard School in Manhattan.
 At 18, he was appointed principal trombonist of the Lyric Opera of Chicago and has performed as an orchestral musician with the Chicago Symphony Orchestra and the New York Philharmonic, among others.
 As a soloist, he has concertized in both the U.S. and Europe.